 Admission to Advanced Placement (AP) courses is by application and approval only.
 Sitting for the AP exam administered in the spring is required for course completion.
-The fee per exam is \$94-\$145 (subject to change).
-Additionally, a \$5.00 late fee, per exam, will be applied if not paid by the late April due date.
-Fee reduction is available on a need basis based on federal guidelines.
+Beginning with the 2019-2020 school year, there will be a non-refundable \$40 College Board fee collected early in the school year for each AP course which covers a range of new classroom tools and resources as well as a streamlined student registration and exam process.
+The total fee per exam is \$94-\$145 (subject to change).
+Any student who remains in the class for the entire year will have each exam fee reduced by the \$40 collected earlier in the year.
+Additionally, a \$5.00 late fee, per exam, will be applied if the balance is not paid by the late April due date.
+Fee reduction for those families in need is available only via application and verification of reduced or free lunch status through CPS food services by the October 1st deadline.
 Students should use careful consideration when scheduling multiple AA/AP's.
 Students who begin AA/AP courses are expected to remain in the class for the entire year.
 Weighted courses are indicated in the Course Guide.